Parameter Inference for Degenerate Diffusion Processes: Conclusions and Future Directions

 Our work in this paper leads to further research in several directions.
 In the CLT of the main analytical result for the parameter estimator (Theorem \ref{thm:clt}), the step-size $\Delta_n$ is required to satisfy $\Delta_n = o (n^{-1/2})$.
 An open problem for hypo-elliptic diffusions is the construction of estimators giving a CLT under a weaker condition $\Delta_n = o (n^{-1/p})$, $p \ge 3$.
-We expect that such a general estimator for degenerate diffusion models can be produced, with accompanying theory then following the strategy used in our proofs in this work, as we discussed in Remark \ref{rem:pf_main}.
-In a different direction, the effectiveness of the developed locally Gaussian scheme is yet to be studied under a low-frequency observation setting, i.e.~with the step-size $\Delta$ assumed fixed and not small enough, in which case a number, say $M$, of inner sub-steps are introduced by the user.
+We expect that such a general estimator for degenerate diffusion models can be produced, with accompanying theory then following the strategy used in our proofs in this work, as we mentioned in Remark \ref{rem:pf_main}, that is, the proof of consistency does not require a {condition of $\Delta_n = o(n^{-1/2})$.} In a different direction, the effectiveness of the developed locally Gaussian scheme is yet to be studied under a low-frequency observation setting, i.e.~with the step-size $\Delta$ assumed fixed and not small enough, in which case a number, say $M$, of inner sub-steps are introduced by the user.
 Under such a setting, the discretisation error of the true (intractable) density over the period of size $\Delta$ typically diminishes as $M$ increases.
 In the case of elliptic diffusions, explicit rates of convergence to zero are provided in \cite{go:08, iguchi:21-2}.
 Finally, in this work, in the practical scenario of partial observations, we have investigated the behaviour of discretisation schemes via case studies and numerical experiments.
 Analytical theory would be quite instructive in this setting.
 Techniques used in the context of hidden Markov models (see e.g.~\cite{douc:14}) are expected to be valuable in such a pursuit.